oracle-livelabs/database/text/full-text-indexing/queries/queries.md

 ## Task 2: Run Text Queries

 1. First familiarize yourself with the text contained in USER_DATA.
-Copy the following and press the "Run C
+Copy the following and press the "Run Command" button.

     ```
     <copy>